Islamic History - From 7TH To 19TH Century

 Abu Bakr (RA):

 After the death of Prophet Muhammad (PBUH), Abu Bakr (RA) became the first caliph of Muslims.
-In the very beginning of his reign, he has to face many problems from several tribes of Arabia.
-Many liars claimed to be prophets and their relative tribes accepted their claim.
-Few tribes decided not to give compulsory religious tax (Zakat), while few refused to pray (Salat).
+At the very beginning of his reign, he faced many problems from several tribes of Arabia.
+Many liars claimed to be prophets, and their relative tribes accepted their claims.
+Few tribes decided not to pay compulsory religious tax (Zakat), while few refused to pray (Salat).

 Abu Bakr (RA) remained steadfast and fought against the liar prophets.
-Battles against them are known as Ridda Wars.
-All of them were defeated.
+The battles against them are known as the Ridda Wars.
+The wars ended with victory for Muslims.
 He also made other rebel tribes to submit under the Islamic Government.

-After consolidation of his government, Abu Bakr (RA) also sent expeditions against Persian and Roman Empire.
-Muslim Army under Khalid bin Waleed (RA) conquered Iraqi province of Persia and also defeated Roman Christians in few initial battles in Levant (Al-Sham).
+After consolidating his government, Abu Bakr (RA) also sent expeditions against the Persian and Roman empires.
+The Muslim Army under Khalid bin Waleed (RA) conquered the Iraqi province of Persia and also defeated Roman Christians in a few initial battles in the Levant (Al-Sham).

-The reign of Abu Bakr (RA) lasted for only two years (632-634 AD), but he not only consolidated the Islamic State during that little period but also laid the foundation for the conquest of Persia and Levant.
+The reign of Abu Bakr (RA) lasted only two years (632-634 AD), Despite that, he not only consolidated the Islamic State during that period but also laid the foundation for the conquest of Persia and Levant.
 Abu Bakr (RA) died in 634 AD.

 Umar bin Khattab (RA)